jinuew/jinuew.github.io/_portfolio/project3.md

 ---
 caption: #what displays in the portfolio grid:
-  title: Entertainment & Experience Map
+  title: Your Location
-  subtitle: the distribution of entertainment & experience attractions
+  subtitle: Provide information about your location and the nearby commercial district.
   thumbnail: assets/img/team/지도.jpg

 #what displays when the item is clicked:
-title: Entertainment & Experience Map
+title: Your Location
-subtitle: the distribution of entertainment & experience attractions
+subtitle: Provide information about your location and the nearby commercial district.

 ---